Last month Level 3 and Alianza announced the release of a new Heavy Reading white paper Migrating Service Provider Voice Infrastructure to the Cloud.

 - Voice remains important: it’s a $50-60 billion market in North America (and shifting to VoIP); further, 81% of CSP respondents agree that voice helps drive adoption of other services in the portfolio

 - Voice TCO needs to get aligned with the market—and we argue the business model also needs to be success-based and SaaS

 - Virtualization is a key technology evolution but it’s going to be a hard, long road to rebuild their voice network for many CSPs and the cloud gets them there quicker

-- CSPs need to be more responsive to the market and complexity of building, integrating and troubleshooting the multi-vendor NFV network will hinder that agility
+- CSPs need to be more responsive to the market and the complexity of building, integrating, and troubleshooting the multi-vendor NFV network will hinder that agility

 After years of deploying traditional voice network platforms, CSPs are ready to shift to the cloud.
 By adopting a cloud voice platform, CSPs can reduce operating costs and enhance service innovation while delivering a service model that benefits customers and their evolving voice communications needs.